rohayanti/Artificial-Intelligent/Assignment1/A1SampleProposal.md

 ## System Architecture Overview

-The proposed system architecture is designed to consist of the following key components:
+The proposed system architecture is designed to consist of the following key components as illustrated in Figure 1.

-1. **User Interface (UI):**
-   - The front-end component that enables user interaction with the chatbot.
-   - Collects user queries and displays responses from the chatbot.

-2. **Inference System:**
-   - The core of the system responsible for processing user queries and drawing conclusions.
-   - Utilizes the Knowledge Base and inference algorithms to generate context-specific responses.

-3. **Knowledge Base:**
-   - A structured repository of information about fruits, encompassing facts, attributes, nutritional data, recipes, and health benefits.
-   - Serves as the foundation for the chatbot's responses, ensuring accuracy and reliability.

-4. **Knowledge Base Update Mechanism:**
-   - An essential component responsible for periodic updates of the Knowledge Base.
-   - Ensures that the chatbot stays current with the latest information about fruits.

-5. **API Layer (Optional):**
-   - Facilitates communication with external databases, services, and information sources for data enrichment.

-## System Architecture Diagram
+## Figure 1: System Architecture Diagram

-Here is a simplified textual representation of the proposed system architecture:
+Must put diagram here

 ## Components and Their Descriptions